rschm007/Weather-Dashboard/README.md

 If the user enters a new search term, the page is populated with weather data relevant to that city.
 The previous search terms persist in the table.
 The user has the option to click the table buttons, which will render the page with that city's forecast data.
 <img src="https://github.com/rschm007/Weather-Dashboard/blob/main/Assets/Demo%20Images/demo-3.png?raw=true" alt="Weather Dashboard Demo Image" style="max-width:100%;">

+Finally, upon refreshing the page, the page is populated with the contents of the last search query.

 Authors
 -----------------------------
 • Robert Schmahl - <a href="https://github.com/rschm007">GitHub Profile</a>